 If the scanner has an OCR built-in, meaning you only need to scan your document from the printer menu to get a searchable document, it gets "Built-in" for this test.
 If the printer doesn't convert your document automatically, but the manufacturer offers OCR software, it gets "Software."
 If the manufacturer doesn't have software, but the printer is compatible with third-party software, we set "Third Party Only."
 We use FreeOCR, using the Tesseract Open Source OCR Engine, to test compatibility with third-party software.

 There are a few things we don't yet test, like:

-A scanner is a useful tool for those who require more versatility from their printers.
-Depending on what you need to scan, you might want to look for a particular kind of scanner.
-A flatbed scanner is ideal for preserving photos or making copies of your passport, while a sheetfed Automatic Document Feeder (ADF) is perfect for photocopying tax forms.
-While scan resolution and color depth likely won't matter much to the average family might not need anything more than a flatbed scanner with a copy feature, offices might want to keep an eye out for printers with a fully-featured scanner, including an automatic document feeder, duplex scanning, fax capabilities, and a built-in OCR.
+A scanner is a helpful tool for those who require more versatility from their printers.
+Depending on what you need to scan, you might want to look for a particular type of scanner.
+A flatbed scanner is ideal for preserving photos or making copies of your passport, while an automatic document feeder (ADF) is perfect for photocopying tax forms.
+While the average family might not need anything more than a flatbed scanner with a copy feature, offices might want to keep an eye out for printers with a fully-featured scanner, including an automatic document feeder, duplex scanning, fax capabilities, and a built-in OCR.

 If you'd like to know more about scan quality, you can read more about it here.